Synergistic Multiscale Detail Refinement via Intrinsic Supervision for Underwater Image Enhancement: Methodology

-This is particularly significant in the context of image restoration, where the presence of noise, distortions, and varying degradation levels can complicate the recovery process.
-By employing intrinsic-supervised, ASISF effectively identifies and retains features that contribute meaningfully to the restoration task, thereby ASISF enhances the precision and efficiency of the restoration process.
+This is particularly significant in the context of image restoration, where the presence of noise, distortions, and varying levels of degradation can complicate the restoration process.
+By employing intrinsic supervision, ASISF effectively identifies and retains features meaningful for the restoration task, thereby improving the precision and efficiency of the restoration process.
+The feature adaptive selection is pivotal for effective learning and generalization of the SMDR-IS, ultimately enhancing image restoration capabilities by supplementing inherent scale-related degradation patterns at multi-resolution.